Donald Liao: Government career

 Liao became the first member of the Hong Kong Institute of Landscape Architects.
 In 1960, he started working for Hong Kong government's Housing Division, designing and managing some of Hong Kong's biggest social housing projects during the 1960s and 70s at the time of the Ten-Year Housing Programme carried out by Governor Murray MacLehose.
 He took a leading role in revolutionising social housing in order the address the overcrowding housing condition.
 He applied his own design in Wah Fu Estate, the "Twin Tower Block": like Scottish "Z-plan" castles, these each comprised two juxtaposed towers of a hollow, internally galleried plan.
 The second design innovation was an adaptation of the comprehensive land-use planning of the English New Towns.

 He later joined the Hong Kong government to become the Commissioner of Housing in 1968 and a member of the Town Planning Board.
 He proposed the Home Ownership Scheme, which allowed those who lived in rented public housing to buy their own flats.
 He became Secretary for Housing and chairman of the Hong Kong Housing Authority from 1980 to 1985.
 He kept on serving in several senior government posts including the Secretary for District Administration from 1985 until his eventual retirement in 1989.
 During his government service, he was also an official member of the Hong Kong Legislative Council in 1980 and of the Hong Kong Executive Council in 1985.
 He was also a member of the Sino-British Joint Liaison Group.
 He served on the Council of the Hong Kong Stock Exchange from 1991 to 1995.
 In 1992, he was appointed Hong Kong Affairs Advisor by the Beijing government.

+Personal life and death

+Liao married ballet dancer Christine Yuen Ching Me, who is better known by her stage name, Mao Mei, in 1963.
+They have three children.
+He was also a member of the Hong Kong Jockey Club.

+Liao died in Hong Kong on 12 March 2026, at the age of 96.

-Honours and personal life
+Honours

-For his public service, he was awarded Officer of the Order of the British Empire (OBE) and Commander of the Order of the British Empire (CBE).
+For his public service, he was appointed Officer of the Order of the British Empire (OBE) in the 1972 Birthday Honours, and promoted to Commander of the Order of the British Empire (CBE) in the 1983 New Year Honours.
 In 2011, he was made Honorary Doctor of Science at the Durham University.
-He married ballet dancer Christine Yuen Ching Me and has three children.
-He is also a member of the Hong Kong Jockey Club.